You Got Lucky

 "You Got Lucky" is the first single from Tom Petty and the Heartbreakers' album Long After Dark.
 The song peaked at #20 on the Billboard Hot 100 and #1 on the Billboard Top Tracks chart, where it stayed for three weeks at the end of 1982.
-Somewhat unusually for a Petty song, guitars give up the spotlight to allow synths to carry the song's main structure.
+Unusually for a Petty song, synthesizers carry the song's main structure.

 Composition

 In a November 2003 interview with Songfacts, guitarist Mike Campbell explained the song's origins:

 "You Got Lucky" was written to a drum loop.
 I had made a drum loop in my studio and put the music together.
 We went into the studio and actually recreated another drum loop.
 The drummer would actually go out and play, then we'd cut the tape and tape the loop together.
 We ran it around the room over some mic stands and through the tape heads, and then printed that for three or four minutes and then recorded the song over that drum loop.
 The guitar solo was Tom's idea, he suggested we do an Ennio Morricone guitar sound, kind of a vibrato arm strat kind of solo.
 Sort of a surf guitar with a tremolo arm, like a Clint Eastwood movie, a Good, The Bad And The Ugly kind of thing.
 It was Tom's idea to put that approach on there.

 Despite the song's popularity, it was initially rarely played live by the band, since it was not one of Petty's personal favorites; it became more of a staple since 2014.